luca-caltagirone/cotrain/README.md

 ### Info about CNNs:
 * Code for the U-Net implementation used in this work:  https://github.com/jvanvugt/pytorch-unet
-* The FCN-Resnet50 is implemented in torchvision https://pytorch.org/docs/master/torchvision/models.html#semantic-segmentation
+* The FCN-Resnet50 is implemented in torchvision: https://pytorch.org/docs/master/torchvision/models.html#semantic-segmentation

 ### Data set splits:
 In the folder sets, you can find the 20 data set splits used for generating the results reported in the paper.